miklt/Sharif-Judge/tutorial.md

 ### Part 1 - Setting up your environment
 - Install a Linux distro
-- Install the LAMP package - Apache2, PHP5 (PHP7 does not work with PHPExcel) and MySql.
-Make sure that your current version is PHP5 typing:
+- Install the LAMP package - Apache2, PHP7 and Postgres.
+Make sure that your current version is PHP7 typing:
 ```sh
 $ php -v
 ```